mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 - When the source value cannot be mapped to CDM, CDM uses OT (other).

 ### Reference Tables
-With the RDM, there are three tables likely to not be populated from an EHR or another IT system.
+With the CODI RDM, there are three tables likely to not be populated from an EHR or another IT system.
 These include ALERT, CENSUS_DEMOG, and PROGRAM.
 The CENSUS_DEMOG table contains information from the Census Bureau.
 The data coordinating center (DCC) will share this file with data partners using PopMedNet or a similar mechanism agreed upon with the